RALLIES

 01.

-Entrants receive General Instructions before the event, and copies are available on the day.
+Registered entrants will receive General Instructions before the event.
 On Rally day, a Driver/Navigator meeting provides additional explanations and answers questions.
 Route Books with turn-by-turn directions and the rally’s “gimmick” are distributed.
-Review the Route Book and General Instructions before dispatching cars on the 50 to 70-mile course at two- to three-minute intervals.
+Review the Route Book and General Instructions before dispatching cars on the 60 to 90-mile course at one- to two-minute intervals.
 Following instructions from the Navigator and interpreting route instructions correctly are crucial for success!

 02.